-The estimated cost of funeral arrangements in The Netherlands is between US Dollars 4000 – 8000.
+The estimated cost of funeral arrangements in the Netherlands is between US Dollars 6000 – 8000.

 Embalming facilities are available locally, and arranged through the local funeral home.
-Embalming is required for transportation of the remains outside of The Netherlands.
-Local practice places less emphasis on cosmetisizing the remains than in the U.S.
+Embalming is required for transportation of the remains outside of the Netherlands.
+Local practice places less emphasis on cosmetisizing the remains than in the United States.

 Cremation is permitted and crematoriums are located in most major cities.
 A permit must be obtained from the Civil Registry before cremation can take place.